 So there we have it.
 The earning potential on YouTube is massive, and there’s much more we can do than running a few ads.
 Monetising our channels effectively also means running courses, working with sponsors and affiliates, and growing membership communities.
 It means thinking outside the box and trying out new things.

 The most crucial element, however, is enjoying ourselves and staying consistent.
 I started this journey as a Cambridge medical student and a junior doctor who just wanted to help people to study better.
 It wasn’t about the money.

 The money was a by-product of having fun and putting in the work.

-Never in a million years did I expect to be making this much through YouTube, but by using these 6 methods (and signing up for the next cohort of the PTYA 😉), there’s no reason why you can’t do the same.
+Never in a million years did I expect to be making this much through YouTube, but by using these 6 methods, there’s no reason why you can’t do the same.